ouranos/mno-deploy/README.md

 ## Components configuration
 ### Common configuration
+The tasks defined under the role `common` will be executed on all the infrastructure compoenents.
 #### User ssh keys
 To add SSH keys to the instances, you need to add the keys to the folder `ansible/files/public_keys` and them to the Ansible configuration: